Part-time French courses for Canadian-born persons

 You can choose the time that suits you best when you register.

-A course session generally lasts 10 weeks.
+A course session generally lasts 10 or 11 weeks.

 Location